Frequently asked questions about different forms of business

 To protect your brand or logo, contact the Swedish Intellectual Property Office, PRV.

-There is normally no requirement for an accountant in the business forms sole trador, trading company and limited partnership.
-Even small limited companies can choose not to have an accountant.
+There is normally no requirement for an accountant in the business forms sole trador, trading company, limited partnership, and branch.
+Even some limited companies can choose not to have an accountant.